gersteing/DashCandlestickCharting/README.md

 Installing and Getting Help with the Dependent Libraries
 --------------------------------------------------------
 Flask is an application that provides for python web application creation.
 We are trying out a framework called Dash which provides the ability to create charting applications including candlestick charts.
 Dash uses plotly Plotly.js, and React.js, and Flask and can be run locally on a flask server which is a python web server.
-The challenge is starting the flask server correctly.

 The following packages were also installed using pip at the time I authored the code.